ghrgriner/progress-tiles/README.md

 # Example

-Two input text files are provided.
+Three input text files are provided.

 1. An example using the Smith-Myers-Kaplan-Goodman-Strauss 'hat' tiles [1], where tiles change from opaque to transparent.
 See `LICENSE.txt` for license and attribution information for this example.
+This example defines 248 tiles.
+The exact number displayed depends on the cropping, but the minimal cropping appears to yield 166 tiles entirely shown with additional partial tiles on the image border.
+2. A larger example using the 'hat' tiles.
+Again, see `LICENSE.txt` for the license and attribution information.
+This example defines 656 tiles.
+   The exact number displayed depends on the cropping, but the maximum is probably about 550 tiles entirely shown.
+To run this example, set `FIFO_FILE_NAME=hat2_tiling.txt` in `show_progress.py` and rerun.
-2. An example where tiles in a honeycomb pattern change from shades of red to shades of green.
+3. An example where tiles in a honeycomb pattern change from shades of red to shades of green.
+This example consist of 90 tiles.
 To run this example, set `FIFO_FILE_NAME=honeycomb_tiling.txt` in `show_progress.py` and rerun.

 # Running the Program